About cyanotypes

 How it works

 In a dark room, paper is coated with a photosensitive emulsion and left to dry.
-A 'negative' is created by arranging objects (such as leaves and flowers) on top of the paper.
+A 'negative' is created by arranging single or multiple layers of objects (such as leaves and flowers) on top of the paper.
 This must also be done away from natural light.

 It is then placed in the sun to be 'exposed'.
-The paper is then 'developed' in water and can be toned with other solutions (such as tea, coffee or bleach).
+The paper is then 'developed' in water and can be toned with other solutions (such as tea, coffee or bleach) to get different colours.

 The paper is then dried away from sunlight.